suboptimalprimate/it-express-website/README.md

 # it-express-website

-This repo contains the static files for the IT Express website.
+This repo contains the static files for the IT Express website along with a small Express server for handling form submissions.

 ```
 public/